4QMMT: Dating

-Paleographic analysis dates the six copies of 4QMMT to between 75 BCE and 50 CE (Kampen and Bernstein).
+Palaeographic analysis dates the six copies of 4QMMT to between 75 BCE and 50 CE (Kampen and Bernstein).
 However, linguistic analysis, which shows traces of early Second Temple period language and usage, suggests that the six copies provenance an older original, perhaps as early as 150 BCE.

 Although the original composition of the text is about 150 BCE, estimates of the dates of the copying of these particular six manuscripts range from 75 BCE to 50 CE.

 Palaeographic analysis of the manuscripts of 4QMMT was performed by Strugnell and Qimron, with Ada Yardeni, who analyzed manuscripts 4Q397 and 4Q398.
 They dated the manuscripts palaeographically to the early or mid-Herodian period.
 Frank Moore Cross had given one of the 4QMMT manuscripts a late Hasmonean date.
 These dates place the texts between the early 1st century BCE and the late 1st century CE.

 Publication

 In 1959, John Strugnell was assigned the task of publishing the manuscripts that make up the text of 4QMMT.
 In 1979, Hebrew scholar Elisha Qimron joined him to assist in the publication of 4QMMT.

 The text was officially published in 1994, in the series Discoveries in the Judean Desert.
 In the series, Discoveries in the Judean Desert, photographs of all the fragments were published for the first time with transcriptions of the manuscripts and a composite text based on all of the available manuscripts.

 The first public knowledge of the manuscripts of 4QMMT came in 1984 at the International Congress on Biblical Archaeology, a conference held in Jerusalem.
 Qimron informed the conference that he and Strugnell possessed and would publish what is now 4QMMT.

 The text was the subject of a legal dispute in the early 1990s when Qimron successfully sued Hershel Shanks of the Biblical Archaeology Society and others for a claim of copyright after they published his reconstruction of 4QMMT out of 70 fragments, without his permission.